 Magnesium is a very versatile mineral, performing hundreds of enzymatic reactions within the human body.
-Magnesium, however, comes in a variety of different forms, such as Magnesium Chloride, Sulfate, Oxide, Malate, Lactate and Magnesium Glycinate, each one performing different functions and used for a variety of indications.
-We’re going to talk about Magnesium Glycinate, the benefits, and the research that shows how this unique combination can promote relaxation and better high-quality sleep cycles.
+Magnesium, however, comes in a variety of different forms, such as Magnesium Chloride, Sulfate, Oxide, Malate, Lactate, and Magnesium Glycinate, each one performing different functions and used for a variety of indications.
+We’re going to talk about what Magnesium Glycinate is, its benefits, and the research that shows how this unique combination can promote relaxation and better high-quality sleep cycles.

 What Is Magnesium Glycinate